akazukin5151/approportionment/README.md

 # Property-based test findings

+## Divisor methods dividing to 0

+Divisor methods (eg D'Hondt, Sainte-Lague) can fail catastrophically if there is a very low number of voters, because it quickly divides the number of remaining votes to 0.
+When all or most parties have 0 votes, there is no meaningful way to find the party with the most votes to award a seat to.

 ## The hare quota should remain a decimal

 The Hare Quota is basically `total_votes/total_seats`.
 But do you leave it as a decimal or turn it into an integer?